 In case you’ve somehow never seen this masterpiece of action cinema, it has Chow starring as Tequila, the most badass of all badass cops.
 “Give him a gun, he’s Superman.
 Give him two, he’s God!”
 Toothpick in mouth, he blasts off countless made guys from the triads.
 Then there’s Alan (Tony Leung), who’s even deeper in his war against the Mob.
 He works undercover, so he’s got to do dirty work and get into danger more than he’d like too.
 Tequila and Alan are on the same side, but they don’t even know it.
 The film plays on the eternal dichotomy between cops and criminals, which isn’t that black and white in Woo’s movies.
 More conventional is stuff like the asshole chief who thinks the hero cop is out of control, the partner who dies minutes after showing pictures of his kid, etc. Clichés, but fun clichés.

 But then, halfway through, the movie forgets about almost all storytelling and turns into one gargantuesque action sequence, packed with more gunfire, explosions and violence than 10 Hollywood shoot-em-ups put together!
 That’s what makes “Hard Boiled” (aka “Lat sau san taam”, which translates as “Hot-Handed God of Cops”!) the ultimate action film.
 Usually, a showdown lasts 10 or 15 minutes, but here it takes almost an hour, as in half the film!
 Tequila and Alan, now a team, discover the Triad’s secret weapons stash, which happens to be in the basement of a huge hospital.
 And then, things go awfully wrong, and darn exciting, too!
 I didn’t count it, but the bodycount must be in the three figures!
 The bad guys have no heart, and they shoot patients as well as cops.
-Highlights of that extended finale include a 2 minutes, 42 seconds long take shoot-out, a few Mexican stand-offs, what seems like numerous homages to “Die Hard” and much more.
+Highlights of that extended finale include a 2 minutes, 42 seconds long take shoot-out over, a few Mexican stand-offs, what seems like numerous homages to “Die Hard” and much more.
 My favorite bit is when Tequila guns down bad guys while holding a baby.
 That’s one unforgettable lullaby!

 · Feature Length Audio Commentary By Hong Kong Cinema Expert Bey Logan